-Last summer, I added barre to my workouts, and I’m a huge fan!
+In Summer 2016, I incorporated barre classes to my workout routine, and I’m a huge fan!
 It’s a great way to tone your body with low impact.
-For the last three months, I’ve been going to Barreworks Studio nearly everyday, and I love it!
-They have 3 studios in Santa Monica, Brentwood, and Redondo Beach.
-Barreworks is a total body workout.
 The classes focus on your hips, thighs, seat, abdominals, and arms, forming long and lean muscles without bulk.
+Each portion of the workout has a strength section followed by a stretching section.
+I started at Pure Barre in Greenwich for six weeks and then Barreworks in Santa Monica for a few months, and now Pure Barre in Santa Monica since July.
 It’s easy for me to know what to do for cardio but it’s harder for me to know what core work and strength training I should do.
 When I go to a barre class, I don’t have to think about anything and just follow along.
-The studio and teachers are AMAZING – thanks Renay, Sami, Katt, Ali, Natalie, and Stephanie!

 I love that every class is a bit different so your body stays guessing!
 I feel like I’ve gotten leaner from barre.
 These small movements really do add up.
 I have seen the biggest difference in my abs.
 My core is much stronger, and I have more definition there.

 I used to be so against doing weights!
 Brendan would always tell me that if I wanted to get more toned, I should do weights.
 I shrugged it off, just sticking to my cardio.
 I thought that lifting weights would make me bulky.
 And I didn’t want to have huge muscles.
 My first time using weights was at barre class.
 It was a set of 3 pound weights at barre so nothing crazy.